dainfooo/bilu-host/README.md

 The Hostinger VPS plan used in the live run of this tutorial is a KVM 8 plan, which, in a nutshell, is a 32GB RAM, 400GB DISK and 8 vCPUs VM.
 Since it's the highest VPS plan currently available on Hostinger, it provides a reasonable amount of compute power for the type of workloads that will run on the server.

+## Let's begin?

+This tutorial will guide you through setting up a robust development environment on Hostinger using Rocky Linux, Podman, and Nomad.
+By the end of this guide, you'll have a secure and efficient platform ready for your projects.
+Let's get started!

 ## Basic server configuration

 This section covers the operating system configuration steps up to the point of installing Coder.